-Student in good standing (usually 3.0 GPA) can register for up to 21 credits per semester with no additional tuition fees.
+Students in good standing (usually 3.0 GPA) can register for up to 21 credits per semester with no additional tuition fees.
 You will need an override to surpass 18 credits, so contact your respective ensemble director before the semester begins to get the paperwork filled out and submitted.

 If you cannot enroll during the fall semester, consider joining in the spring semester—we welcome mid-year enrollees!

 Auditions occur during the first week of each semester.
 Generally, members of fall ensembles do not need to re-audition in the spring.
 For most ensembles, auditions are for chair or section placement only and do not affect enrollment.
-The exception is Jazz Band, due to the nature of the band’s instrumentation.
+The exception is Jazz Ensemble, due to the nature of the band’s instrumentation.

 The Music Program has limited instrument supplies available for student use.
 All percussion instruments, as well as keyboard mallets, are available.
 Most brass mutes, for trumpet, horn, and trombone, are available.
 For a complete list of instruments available, see below:

 one piccolo, one alto flute, one English horn, two bassoons, one E-flat clarinet, two A clarinets, two bass clarinets, one E-flat contra-alto clarinet, one soprano sax, two tenor saxes, one bari sax, five flugelhorns, one horn (with B-flat trigger), one tenor trombone (with F trigger), one bass trombone (with F trigger), three euphoniums, three tubas, two cellos, one string bass (with electric pickup), nine acoustic guitars, three guitar amps, one bass amp

 Students who use school-owned instruments, including all percussionists, must pay a $30 per semester fee to cover repairs and upkeep.